Evidence for goodness of fit in Karl Pearson chi-squared statistics: Summary and further research questions

 The maximum expected evidence $m_0$ occurs if the desired model is true, is easily computed and guides one in assessing an observed $T$.
 This methodology was illustrated by finding evidence in the Karl Pearson statistic for equivalence to the normal model when it is actually a good one and also when the data better fits a nearby one.
 Similarly in the case of discrete data where a Poisson model is at question and reduction to an equivalence test to uniformity is not available, one can still compute the evidence for equivalence to the model.
 Further experimentation could reveal how the expected evidence depends on the negative binomial parameters $\alpha $, $\mu $ and $n$ when over-dispersion is present.
 Evidence for many other models is easily found by slight modification of these two examples.

-A source of difficulty arises in choosing $\lambda _0=nr\,d_0^2$ when one wants to define equivalence to uniformity in terms of the sup metric $M(\bp,\bu _r)$ instead of $d=d(\bp,\bu _r)$.
+A source of difficulty arises in choosing $\lambda _0=nr\,d_0^2$ when one wants to define equivalence to uniformity in terms of the sup metric $M(\bp,\bu _r)$ instead of $d=d(\bp,\bu _r)$, as discussed in Section~\ref{sec:choosingbdy}.
 Instead, one could evaluate the statistic $M(\hat \bp,\bu _r)$, where $\hat \bp$ is the maximum likelihood estimator of $\bp $, as the basis of evidence for equivalence to uniformity.

 Straightforward applications of this methodology to other contexts where the Karl Pearson statistic is routinely employed, such as tests for independence in contingency tables, are clearly possible.
 They would require one to specify what is meant by equivalence to independence.